noobhacker/TechnicalAssessment/README.md

 NotModified when cant find email/feature, if connection issues goes to internal server error, if value is same then update anyway

 Based on my experience on how codebase expands and designed to expand with ease for the next 3-6 months.

+Excluded all async feature for clearer demo purpose.